franzholz/addons_tt_products/README.md

 products_css_de.html: CSS template by Robert Markula, translated by Masod Mohmand

 The folder Resources/Private/Extensions/Tt_products/Templates/ contains responsive template files based on the code of the plugin.
 The folder template/typo3webshop contains the files for the book "Der TYPO3-Webshop" by Andrea Herzog-Kienast.
+You can download its ebook version from the internet.

 ## Example Constants: